temporalio/temporal-aws-sdk-go/README.md

 Generated activities and stubs are in Go at this point.
 Java SDK has to call them by string name until Java activity interface generation is added.

-https://github.com/mfateev if you want to collaborate on this project.
+Contact [Maxim](https://github.com/mfateev) if you want to collaborate on this project.

 ## Generated Code